Mathuzan/connect4solver/README.md

 - Move ordering heuristics - start from middle moves to find winning strategy faster,
 - Checking only current player's move local neighbourhood when checking winning condition - don't need to check all rows & columns each time.

+## Results
 The optimized solver algorithm is able to consider over 4 millions boards per second, running on a regular laptop.
-Still, it takes around week to solve `7x6` board since number of possible combinations is enormous.
+Still, it takes around a week to solve `7x6` board since number of possible combinations is enormous.

+7x6 results:
+- solving time: 176 hours (about week),
+- over `2_580_000_000_000` iterations (4/7 of all possible boards due to mirrored boards trick),
+- maximum depth kept in cache file: 16 (after making 16 moves it's really quick to solve the board without help from precalculated results)

 ## Testing
 ```bash